Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Discussion and Conclusions

+In the context of the noise structure, near-monthly decorrelation timescales have previously been inferred from the autocorrelation of residuals in regression-based model fitting \citep{Jin07, Levine10, Levine15, Levine17}.
+However, adding red noise to RO simulations increases low-frequency power and suppresses high-frequency power compared to white noise forcing.
+While the interannual ENSO power peak can be reproduced with either white or red noise forcing, explicitly adding red noise introduces unnecessary complexity without clear benefits.
+White noise forcing alone is sufficient to capture the spectral characteristics across both high and low frequencies.
+Relatedly, one should note that residual autocorrelation is not necessarily evidence of red noise; more often, it reflects model deficiencies that produce structured, non-white residuals.

-In our exploration of nonlinear terms, we found that the multiplicative noise term $B$ and the deterministic nonlinear terms $b_T$ and $b_h$ act uniquely to enhance ENSO asymmetries.
-The term $B$ connects amplitude and duration asymmetries by enabling strong post-El Niño cooling that overshoots the neutral state, consistent with the mechanism proposed by \citet{Choi13} in the DO framework.
-Physically, $B$ represents a positive feedback loop between WWBs and SSTA.
+In our exploration of nonlinear terms, we found that the multiplicative noise term $B$ and the deterministic nonlinear terms $b_T$ and $b_h$ act to enhance ENSO asymmetries.
+Physically, $B$ represents the positive feedback between WWBs and SSTAs, linking amplitude and duration asymmetries by enabling strong post–El Niño cooling that overshoots the neutral state, consistent with the mechanism proposed by \citet{Choi13} in the DO framework.
 The terms $b_T$ and $b_h$ arise naturally when wind stress is assumed to depend nonlinearly on temperature anomalies \citep{Jin20review}.
-In particular, the previously underemphasized $b_h$ term plays a critical role in generating sufficient negative skewness in $h$, which is essential for sustaining La Niña conditions and capturing the observed phase relationship between $T_E$ and $h$.
-These findings highlight the central role of atmospheric nonlinearities in generating observed ENSO asymmetries, without discounting the importance of oceanic nonlinearities.
+In particular, the previously underemphasized $b_h$ term plays a critical role in generating sufficient negative skewness in $h$, which is key to reproducing the observed $T_E$ and $h$ phase relationship and sustaining multi-year La Niñas after moderate-to-strong El Niños.
+These findings highlight the central role of atmospheric nonlinearities in generating the observed ENSO asymmetries, while not discounting the contribution of oceanic nonlinearities.